 Camp Joy lodges are $5 per bunk with a minimum of $60 per bunk room.

-Reservations can be made up to 45 days in advance by sending an e-mail to KellyCamping@ocfl.net.
+Kelly Park camping reservations can be made up to 45 days in advance by sending an e-mail to KellyCamping@ocfl.net.
 The park is owned and maintained by Orange County, and a ranger lives on site near the campground.
 I found it comforting that they have a policy of providing you with the resident ranger’s cell phone number in case you have a problem any time, day or night.
 Here are details about camping in Orange County parks, including maps.

 Kelly Park at Rock Spring